Migracode-Barcelona/old-syllabus-contents/html-css/week-1/learning-objectives.md

 - [ ] Can answer: What is the CSS box model?
 - [ ] Can answer: What properties modify the box model in CSS?

-# Git Learning Objectives

-## Git Branching

-- [ ] Can: fork a project on GitHub
-- [ ] Can: commit changes locally and push to their fork